Ovyerus/darwin-system/README.md

-[nix-darwin](https://github.com/LnL7/nix-darwin) configuration for my MacBooks, managing things like Homebrew apps, core CLI packages, and other system configureation.
+[nix-darwin](https://github.com/LnL7/nix-darwin) configuration for my MacBooks, managing things like Homebrew apps, core CLI packages, and other system configuration.
 Feel free to pick it apart and adapt for your own system.

 For more configuration, check out my [dotfiles](https://github.com/Ovyerus/dotfiles).